 |Leica M10-P« »||Y||-||-||-||-||-||-||Y||-||-||Leica M10-P|

 |Leica X Typ 113« »||Y||stereo||mono||-||-||mini||2.0||-||-||-||Leica X Typ 113|

 |Leica M Typ 240« »||Y||stereo||mono||-||-||-||2.0||Y||-||-||Leica M Typ 240|

 It is notable that the E-M10 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the M9 does not offer wifi capability.

 Both the M9 and the E-M10 II have been discontinued, but can regularly be found used on eBay.
 The M9 was replaced by the Leica M Typ 240, while the E-M10 II was followed by the Olympus E-M10 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Olympus websites.

 Review summary: Leica M9 vs Olympus E-M10 II

 So what is the bottom line?
 Is there a clear favorite between the Leica M9 and the Olympus E-M10 II?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Leica M9: